laminas/laminas-session/docs/book/storage.md

 # Session Storage

-zend-session comes with a standard set of storage handlers.
+laminas-session comes with a standard set of storage handlers.
 Storage handlers are the intermediary between when the session starts and when the session writes and closes.
-The default session storage is `Zend\Session\Storage\SessionArrayStorage`.
+The default session storage is `Laminas\Session\Storage\SessionArrayStorage`.

 ## Array Storage

-`Zend\Session\Storage\ArrayStorage` provides a facility to store all information in an `ArrayObject`.
+`Laminas\Session\Storage\ArrayStorage` provides a facility to store all information in an `ArrayObject`.
 This storage method is likely incompatible with 3rd party libraries and all properties will be inaccessible through the `$_SESSION` superglobal.
 Additionally `ArrayStorage` will not automatically repopulate the